The Sun's Supergranulation: Numerical modelling

-All simulations of the 1980s and 1990s could only address either granulation-scale dynamical issues or global convection dynamics (giant cells and larger).
-Only in the last ten years did it become possible to start probing the dynamics at scales larger than individual granules.
-It is interesting in retrospect to recall (as a short anecdotal digression) the following optimistic citation, extracted from a paper by \cite{nordlund85}: \emph{``There is a need for numerical simulations at the scale of supergranulation [...]
-This is probably feasible with present day computers and numerical methods."}
+In the 1980s and 1990s, global (spherical) and local numerical simulations of solar-like convection were respectively limited to the study of global-scale convection dynamics (giant cells and larger) and granulation-scale dynamics.
+The numerical study of the dynamics at scales larger than that of individual granules, but smaller than global solar scales, only became possible in the early 2000s.
+It is interesting in retrospect to recall as a short anecdotal digression the following optimistic citation extracted from an article of \cite{nordlund85}: \emph{``There is a need for numerical simulations at the scale of supergranulation [\dots] This is probably feasible with present day computers and numerical methods.''}

-Various objectives motivate large-scale simulations of stellar convection.
-They serve to understand the global deep dynamics of spherical stellar envelopes, such as differential rotation, meridional circulation, giant cells, angular momentum transport (see \cite{miesch05} for an exhaustive review), to characterise the distribution and generation of global-scale stellar magnetic fields in the presence of turbulent convection, but are also developed to study the dynamics at intermediate scales, such as sunspot scales \citep{heinemann07,rempel09} or supergranules.